dimitar-4/django-photographer-site/README.md

 ### User Stories

+#### Visitor/Shopper

 * As a first time visitor I want to be able to see photos that I can also purchase.
 * As a visitor I want to be able to see a single photo page and option for full-screen view.
 * As a shopper I want to be able to see price for every photo and a total for my purchases at any time so I can menage the amount I want to spend.
-* As a shopper I want to be able to choose quantity of items so I can add more then one to my shopping basket.
+* As a shopper I want to be able to select quantity of particular item so I can add more then one to my shopping basket.
-* As a shopper I want to be able to remove items from my shopping basket so I can reduce the number of items in my shopping basket.
+* As a shopper I want to be able to remove items from my shopping basket so I can reduce the cost of my purchase.
 * As a shopper I want to be able to make secure transactions and to feel safe that my personal data is handeled securely.
 * As a shopper I want to be able to see conformation for my order after checking out so I know